 That’s a huge dash you got on that Ford F-150!
 You can use the two suction mounts I mentioned already as they both come with an adhesive disk so that you can use it on a flat dash surface.
 This option is best for states where mounting to a windshield is illegal.

 Since the dash is so large, and especially where that tray is in the middle, you can consider using the Arkon Friction Dash Mount for SmartPhones and Midsize Tablets.
 This includes a cradle that opens to over 7 inches so it’s going to fit most smartphones and tablets up to the size of an Apple iPad Mini.
 The included bean bag weighted dash mount weighs almost two pounds and has a safety anchor which I suggest using.
 The device can swivel 360 degrees and will pivot and tilt.

 I’m not liking the location of the CD Player on the Ford F-150 so I will recommend against a CD player mount.
 Using a mount in this location will block the radio and climate controls in this vehicle.

 A cup holder mount is the only way to place a larger tablet in a Ford F-150.
 The Arkon Car Cup Holder Mount for Tablets is a good choice and fits large tablets all the way up to an Apple iPad Pro.
-This cup holder mount features a flexible gooseneck to allow adjustment and it swivels into any orientation.
-The cup holder mount fits up to 3.25 inches diameter so it will fit the Ford F-150 just fine.
+This cup holder mount features an adjustable arm to facilitate angling and it swivels into any orientation.
+The cup holder mount fits up to 3.5 inches diameter so it will fit the Ford F-150 just fine.

 So the Ford F-150 isn’t as easy as I had initially thought for mounting a cell phone, GPS or tablet.
 Many traditional locations such as the vent, windshield or dash will work well.
 However, the CD Player and seat bolt mount are out.
 On a positive note, the truck is large, you can mount almost all of your devices and still have room for five.